Meta Vaux Warrick Fuller: Legacy

-Warrick Fuller's work has received new interest since the late 20th century.
+Warrick Fuller's work received renewed interest beginning in the late 20th century.
 Her work was featured in 1988 in a traveling exhibition at the Crocker Art Museum, along with artists Aaron Douglas, Palmer C. Hayden and James Van Der Zee.
 Her work was also featured in a traveling exhibition called Three Generations of African American Women Sculptors: A Study in Paradox, in Georgia in 1998.

 The Danforth Museum has a large collection of Fuller's sculptures, including many unfinished works from her home studio.
-Many were exhibited in a solo retrospective show of her work from November 2008 to May 2009.
+Many were exhibited in a solo retrospective show of her work there from November 2008 to May 2009.

 Fuller's work was included in the 2015 exhibition We Speak: Black Artists in Philadelphia, 1920s-1970s at the Woodmere Art Museum.